 "How are you supposed to register your anger in this particular situation?
 Zipper it up really quick?"

-- ORPHANIMO!!: The page image comes from the second album; Alice and the Orphans go to the mayor in hopes that he will help them stop Corrupt Corporate Executive Hari Vallalkozo, who is out to get his hands on the orphanage.
+- ORPHANIMO!!: The page image comes from the second album; Alice and the Orphans go to the mayor in hopes that he will help them stop Hari Vallalkozo, who is out to get his hands on the orphanage.
 Sadly, the Mayor is uninterested since he's a huge supporter of Vallalkozo and his plan to modernize the city, and even shows Alice some large maquettes of the skyscrapers Vallalkozo has already build.
 Enraged, Alice storms out of his office, slamming the door hard enough to shake the maquettes.
-Then she comes back in, tells the major that she definately is not going to vote for him, and slams the door even harder.
+Then she comes back in, tells the major that she is definitely not going to vote for him, and slams the door even harder.
 This time, it causes the maquettes to topple over like dominoes, with the largest one falling on top of the mayor.